Tayyab-ishaq/Flappy-Bird-C-Raylib/README.md

 Collision detection

-Game over and restart functionality
+Game over,restart functionality and a pause button

 Background and sound support included